molgenis/vibe-suppl/README.md

 ### Scripts

 There are several benchmarking scripts available with some generic code used by multiple benchmarks in a separate file.
 An explanation on how to run the can be found below.
+In general, the `Runner` scripts runs the benchmark while the `FileGenerator` script (if available) formats the `Runner` output to a more usable format.
+Some exceptions are present, such as for vibe where there is a `ParallelBashScriptsGenerator` instead.
+So please refer to to
+<a href="#running-the-benchmarks">this section<a/> for more information regarding running the individual benchmarks.

 * __`AmelieApiOutputGenerator.py`__
     * __Info:__ Connects to `https://amelie.stanford.edu/api/` to retrieve the gene scores for each set of HPO terms